 - Seam ripper (for sewn ends)

-Repairing a zipper: The 10 most common problems (with instructions)
+Zipper repair: The 10 most common problems (with instructions)

-1) Zipper keeps opening (does not close reliably)
+1) Zipper keeps opening (doesn’t close reliably)

-How to repair it (metal slider):
+Here’s how to fix it (metal slider):

 - Close the zipper, mark the problem area.